6 Upper respiratory tract conditions

 6-37 How must acute epiglottitis be managed?

-- Allow the child to adopt a position that he prefers to keep the airway open.
+- Allow the child to adopt a position that keeps the airway open.

 - Move the child urgently to a facility where intubation or tracheotomy under general anaesthetic is possible.
 Thereafter, intensive care is needed to make sure the artificial airway remains open.